 It’s the week of Black Friday and as a small business owner that also means trying to capitalize on the potential sales for the weekend but also (attempting to) compete with big box.
 In reality, we know we can’t offer the same great “deals.”
 There’s no comparison.
-At least there isn’t in retail.
-For me, this weekend also means trying to make enough to pay the bills to float us for several of the next “hard + slow months” to come while also balancing all of the other financial obligations and surprise expenses that tend to surface when we don’t have much cash to spare.
+Not in retail.
+For me, this weekend also means trying to make enough to pay the bills to float us for several of the “hard + slow months” to come while also balancing all of the other financial obligations and surprise expenses that tend to surface when we don’t have much cash to spare.

 2020 has cut many of us at the knees.
 I know it’s been a tough year on everyone.
 There isn’t a single person I know who hasn’t had some life altering event, illness, or hardship these last 11 months.
 We’ve all struggled emotionally, physically, spiritually, and financially.
 It seems like if it isn’t one thing, it’s another.
 This pandemic has rocked our world.
 We feel all sides of it.
 Hurt, panic, stress, fear, sadness, did I say stress?
 We are trying to navigate foreign waters we never thought we’d have to tread in our lifetime while keeping our community safe and respecting one another.
 However, we also know our economy won’t be able to bear the weight much longer and a collapse is imminent if we continue on like this.

 Speaking from a standpoint of someone who is in a hard industry to begin with, adding a world pandemic, election year, and numerous other hurdles to the mix, I’m shocked I’m still here.
 To be very transparent, if this continues, I won’t be much longer.
 That goes for many others as well.
 However if things continue on like they have, I’m not sure I want to.
 I’ve wanted to throw in the towel more times than I can count these last 6 months.
 I read an article the other day that Amazon is up 100% and over 20% of small businesses have CLOSED in 2020.
 Do you understand how astronomical those numbers are?
 20% of all small businesses in the United States.
-Amazon (other big companies were named you’d be all to familiar with) but one hundred percent!?
+Amazon (other big companies were named you’d be all too familiar with) but one hundred percent!?
 I can’t imagine that kind of growth.
 Those numbers take my breath away and also break my heart.
 Because I know the blood, sweat, tears, stress, sacrifice and a plethora of other emotions and grit that go into trying to offer a product, experience or service (in my case all three) that Amazon can’t boast.
-I know what it’s like to be the cleaning lady, cook, book keeper, customer service representative, sales associate, shipping manager, merchandiser, among many other hats you adorn when you take on the roll of owning a store.
+I know what it’s like to be the cleaning lady, book keeper, customer service representative, sales associate, shipping manager, merchandiser, among many other hats you adorn when you take on the roll of owning a store.
 To see all of that go down the drain is heart breaking and discouraging.

 Don’t get me wrong, I know that I chose this.
 I’m not asking for pity or for anyone to feel sorry for me.
 I’m truly thankful I’m still going and that I have this opportunity.
 I knew it wasn’t going to be a cake walk or that I’d make a ton of money.
 I never went into this for the money.
-I’m telling you this because there’s purpose in what I and so many others do-this thing that might not seem like it holds as much importance as someone with a more prominent job title.
+I’m telling you this because there’s purpose in what I and so many others do-this thing that might not seem like it holds as much value or importance as someone with a more prestigious job title.
 I wanted to see my downtown grow and flourish again.
 I wanted to see the storefronts fill up with beautiful items staged behind glass for people to walk by and window shop after hours like they used to.
 I wanted to bring something unique to our town, to encourage others to take the leap so we could be a thriving community that was filled with shops, restaurants, family owned businesses that offered a trade and specialty stores, rather than abandoned empty shells or loan companies occupying our city’s historic spaces.
 Maybe it’s my reminiscent, old soul that refuses to let certain things pass along with the times but I truly don’t believe it has to be this way.

 This choice I made has come with so many amazing friendships, opportunities, and blessings, especially the flexibility to be with my girls.
 Both of them have grown up in this store.
 My youngest literally has.
 She and I went back to work when she was just 10 days old and her first year of life was spent in a pack and play next to my register.
 My friend (then main street coordinator) Amy, would come by on her break and help me feed her while I tended to customers.
 She learned how to roll over, crawl, and said some of her first words within these walls.
 I would not have had that working a 9-5 for someone else.
-I also can’t imagine not knowing the some of the people I know now.
+I also can’t imagine not knowing some of the people I know now.
 Some of the most special individuals in my life I met from them walking in, and that was only made possible by this little shop on main street.

 I’ll tell you right now, I don’t want to live in a world where brick + mortar no longer exists.
 It’s been a dying breed over the last decade but at the rate things are going with 2020, extinction is on the horizon.
 I don’t want amazon prime and target to be my only options.
 I want to be able to go visit with actual members of our community and spend my money knowing that it’s supporting a local family and the place where we live.
 I’m not saying you need to carelessly spend money and buy things you don’t need just for the sake of keeping a store open.
 That’s not it at all.
 I actually think the opposite.
 But there are special occasions, birthdays, home updates, etc. that you could pick something up from us instead of priming it to your doorstep.
 We will make a way to do the same if need be if it meant you’d choose us over them.
 We do offer things that you use on a regular basis, not just something to add on a hanger in your closet or another throw pillow for your couch. (although we have a pretty great collection of those as well.) :)